-Land Use Com patibility Guideline Niagara In addition to the guidelines in this appendix, it should be noted that Ontario has given municipalities more say in landfill approvals by requiring municipal support be obtained.
+Land Use Compatibility Guideline Niagara Region Review Comments In addition to the guidelines in this appendix, it should be noted that Ontario has given municipalities more say in landfill approvals by requiring municipal support be obtained.
 Requiring municipal support helps ensure that the municipalities most directly impacted by the siting of new large landfills would have a say on a matter as important as a new landfill undertaking.
 The province recognizes the importance of autonomy in local decision making and believes that new large landfills should be located in communities that are supportive of the project.
 The Environmental Assessment Act requires proponents of new, large landfills (i.e. those that require an individual/comprehensive EA) to obtain support from host municipalities and adjacent municipalities where there is land with authorized residential uses within 3.5 kilometres of the proposed new landfill site.
-This is an issue that is still being 3 Impacts Associated with Operating Sites Impacts from landfilled waste can be widespread depending on the size of the landfill, the type of waste buried and the geology of the area.
+This requirement does not apply to landfill expansions.
+Applicants for landfill expansion proposals continue to have to meet all current approvals process requirements, including extensive consultation requirements with municipalities and other stakeholders.
+3 Impacts Associated with Operating Sites Impacts from landfilled waste can be widespread depending on the size of the landfill, the type of waste buried and the geology of the area.
 Lands which are used to dispose of waste can have significant adverse effects on nearby land uses (e.g. landfill gas migration and groundwater risks, including vapour intrusion from contaminated groundwater), even long after the deposit of waste has stopped.
 It is both the waste and the associated landfilling operations that can generate significant adverse impacts on neighbouring lands.
 The potential adverse effects from active waste disposal can be persistent and long- lasting.
 Factors to be considered by the planning authority, proponent and qualified individuals as appropriate when land use is proposed near an operating site include but are not limited to: landfill-generated gases; groundwater and surface water and soil contamination by leachate, including vapour intrusion from leachate contaminated groundwater; surface water runoff; litter; contaminant discharges from associated vehicular traffic; visual impact; noise, dust, odour or other air emissions; fires; and, attraction of animals and insects (vectors and vermin).
 Regarding landfill gases, the production and migration of methane gas is also a key concern due to the risk of explosion hazards.
 There is also the risk of asphyxiation when methane displaces oxygen.
 Particular attention is needed to address this issue; see Appendix F for more guidance on this matter.
 These factors should also be considered for a proposed landfill, but consideration of such factors would typically be covered off through an EA process which these sites are required to go through.
-4 Impacts Associated with Non-Operating Sites ara Region Review Comments g dealt with by both the public and private sectors.
+4 Impacts Associated with Non-Operating Sites